“Gosh, I LOVE your fabulous hips“.

 - Mid way up the un-perforated black plastic pipe at the far end of the greenhouse which connects to the perforated soil pipe lying at the base of the heat store path.

 Researching the idea of using my warming black pipe to passively draw warm air into the heat store stone channel/path, I discovered that my serendipitous design could be described as a form of solar tower or chimney.
-And there’s more on the concepts of solar chimneys if you click here, but I was even more interested in a German engineering firm’s prototype for a solar chimney based power generation plant, which was set up and operated in Spain, where rapidly rising warmed air accelerated up a central solar chimney and was used to drive a turbine to generate electricity.
+There’s more on the concepts of solar chimneys if you click here, but I was even more interested in a German engineering firm’s prototype for a solar chimney design of power generation plant, which was set up and operated in Spain.
+Here, rapidly rising warmed air accelerated up a central solar chimney and was used to drive a turbine to generate electricity.
 Click here for much more about the 50 KW Manzanares Solar Tower.
-This plant used black painted water pipes, beneath a low glass panelled ceiling, to maximise absorption of solar radiation, hence creating greater temperature changes and faster air movements, and then delayed cooling after dusk thus aiding power generation operations at night once the sun had set.
-So perhaps the next thing is for me to bring out some black paint and get painting all these milk bottles for even better daytime heat absorption….
-Any one new to the blog can see the photos of my central heat store/sink path construction by clicking here.
+This plant used black painted water pipes, beneath a low glass panelled ceiling, to maximise absorption of solar radiation.
+This created greater temperature changes and faster air movements, and then delayed cooling after dusk thus helping power generation operations at night once the sun had set.
+So perhaps the next thing is for me to bring out some black paint and get painting all these milk bottles for even better daytime heat absorption.
+Any one new to the blog can see the photos of my central heat store path construction by clicking here.

-A few dry days has meant dusting off, and sharpening the chainsaw chain for the annual bout of wood store replenishment.
-We’re still way ahead of ourselves with quite a lot of felled timber waiting to be processed and put under cover, and first off this autumn is dealing with a large centrally rotten ash tree which was actually felled, part ringed up and shifted 18 months ago, and is now being logged up and stored whilst at the same time clearing some ground which we might use for additional poultry foraging.
+A few dry days has meant dusting off and sharpening the chainsaw chain for the annual bout of wood store replenishment.
+We’re still way ahead of ourselves with quite a lot of felled timber waiting to be processed and put under cover, and first off this autumn is dealing with a large centrally rotten ash tree which was actually felled, part ringed up and shifted 18 months ago.
+It’s now being logged up and stored whilst at the same time clearing some ground which we might use for additional poultry foraging.

 It always attracts lots of flies, bumblebees, moths and butterflies, and a week earlier there’d been hundreds of these all busy on the flowers and just a single honeybee.

 I post blogs because I want to, not to achieve SEO optimisation.
-(Of course it’s nice to know that someone else reads a bit of my musings, but it’s quite a slog to put a post out there, floating in cyberspace, and the thought of altering content to maximise appeal isn’t for me, I’m afraid.)
+It is nice to know that someone else reads a few of my musings, but it’s quite a slog to put a post out there, floating in cyberspace, and the thought of altering content to maximise appeal isn’t for me, I’m afraid.

 The answer of course is yes, (i.e. researched blogger motivations) and for me the most interesting piece of research was by Kjellberg, which you can access here.
 Many of the motivating factors of the bloggers interviewed were ones I could personally concur with.
-For myself there was/is(?) also a small sense of being able to leave behind something of value about the garden we have created, and indeed us, the gardeners, for posterity once all has degenerated as it surely will once we leave/lose the plot.
+For myself there is also a small sense of being able to leave behind something of value about the garden we have created, and indeed us, the gardeners, for posterity once all has degenerated as it surely will, once we leave or lose the plot – however that’s interpreted.

-But any reliance on a digitally based cyberspace immortality, whether through blogs or bar codes is surely foolish.
-So for now, I’ll content myself with the present and my observations of this very specific place which feeds through into the ideas, words and images which create these posts.
-This process still fascinates me and keeps me out of greater mischief on (mainly) grey wet days….
+But any reliance on simply a digitally based cyberspace immortality, whether through blogs or bar codes is surely foolish.
+So, for now, I’ll content myself with the present, and my observations of this very specific place which feeds through into the ideas, words and images which create these posts.
+This process still fascinates me and keeps me out of greater mischief on (mainly) grey wet days.

-…. and their silhouetted form on the cottage wall….( which required the photographer to lie prone on the cobbled path, in night-shirt and dressing gown, to avoid his shadow spoiling the image……).
+And their silhouetted form on the cottage wall.
+This required the photographer to lie prone on the cobbled path, in night-shirt and dressing gown, to avoid his shadow spoiling the image.